ferrarimarco/dotfiles/README.md

 1. Setup the dotfiles:
     - If you're on a Unix-based system (Linux, macOS, Windows Subsystem for Linux):
-        1. `bin/setup-dotfiles.sh`
+        1. `setup-dotfiles.sh`
     - If you're on Windows:
-        1. `bin/install-windows.ps1` from a Powershell shell on Windows.
+        1. `install-windows.ps1` from a Powershell shell on Windows.
-        1. Start the Windows Subsystem for Linux, and run `bin/setup-dotfiles.sh`

 All the dotfiles and binaries will be symlinked to their destinations so you can update them just by pulling the latest changes.